 Hypothyroidism is often accompanied by constipation, as an underactive thyroid can cause the digestive process to slow.
-An overactive thyroid gland can cause the opposite problem, it causes frequent bowel movement and, in some cases, even diarrhea.
+An overactive thyroid gland can cause the opposite problem, it causes frequent bowel movements and, in some cases, even diarrhea.

 - Mood swings, anxiety, and depression

 Individuals who struggle with hyperthyroidism have their bodies flooded with hormones that trigger anxiety and nervousness.
 Thyroid disorders are often manifested through mood swings, anxiety, or depression.

 - Do you exercise, eat right, and still can’t lose weight?

 Putting several pounds on is not such a terrifying problem, but if you aren’t eating any more than usual, exercising regularly, and still can’t seem to lose those extra pounds, it could very well be an underactive thyroid.
 You may want to consult your doctor as it may be your thyroid that affects the calorie-burning process.